Can seniors (generally referred to as individuals aged over 60 years or above) do regular exercises?

-Facing the wall and stand 2 feet away from it.
+Facing the wall and standing 2 feet away from it.
 Straight out your hands from the shoulders against the wall.
 With your body in a straight line, bend your elbow diagonally slowly as you move the chest nearer to the wall.

 At this point, you may lift off your heels from the floor.
 Then, press through your hand slowly to straighten the elbow and return to the start position.
-This is count as one repetition.
+This is counted as one repetition.

 6. Shoulder Rolls

 Very easy exercise.
-Sit up tall and straight on the chair or just standing is ok too.
+Sitting up tall and straight on the chair or just standing is ok too.
 Rotate the shoulders gently up to the ear and roll them back and down.
 Next, this time does this forwards and down.
 This is one rep.

 You can do this repetition for five minutes duration.

 7. Biceps Curls